Using a Higher EQ Against Conflict and Mental Disorders

 There is a lot of evidence that meditation increases emotional intelligence.

-Meditation reduces overall stress and helps you learn to recognize thoughts of yourself and others.
-It takes some practice to meditate well, but the increase in empathy ensures a more relaxed way of life.
+Meditation reduces overall stress and helps you learn to recognize your own thoughts and those of others.
+It takes some practice to meditate well, but the increased empathy leads to a more relaxed way of life.

 12 Psychedelic therapy

-Psychedelic therapy works in the same way as meditation, only thousands of times stronger and if the guidance is good it will be many times easier than meditation.
-Psychedelic therapy also ensures a higher consciousness in which the conscious brain (frontal lobe) is able to connect with the primal brain, resulting in a greater connection with the emotions, the subconscious primal brain.
+Psychedelic therapy works similarly to meditation, only thousands of times more powerful, and with proper guidance, it can be much easier than meditation.
+Psychedelic therapy also promotes a higher level of consciousness, enabling the conscious brain (frontal lobe) to connect with the primal brain, creating a stronger connection with emotions in the subconscious primal brain.
 As a bonus, psychedelic therapy also creates new connections in the brain, making you more aware and empathetic.
-Even after the first psychedelic therapy session you will notice a difference.
+Even after the first psychedelic therapy session, you'll notice a difference.

 More connections in the brain through psychedelic therapy